wavemaker/docs/learn/how-tos/pre-post-processing-db-service-apis.md

 ## Background

-When a database is imported into a WaveMaker app, it generates the source code with the ORM, Service Layer & REST APIs for all CRUD operations for each entity within the database.
-In addition to the CRUD APIs, it also generates the search (filter), count and export APIs.
+When a database is imported into a WaveMaker app, Java code with Spring based REST APIs for all CRUD operations on each database entity are generated.
+Generated APIs include endpoints to search(filter), get count of and export data.
 WaveMaker also understands the relations across the tables and generates the associated APIs as well.

 There are 3 layers in the generated source code:

 - **Layer 1 : REST Controller** responsible for transporting the data between client and server, authorization of APIs & marshalling and unmarshalling of model to JSON etc.
 - **Layer 2: Service Layer** \- responsible for validating the inputs and transaction management
-- **Layer 3: DAO Layer** - responsible for interacting with the underlying database
+- **Layer 3: DAO Layer** - responsible for interacting with the underlying database.
+This code uses Hibernate framework.

 The diagram below depicts the Layered Architecture mentioned above: